amazon-ion/ion-docs/docs/spec.md

 context other than the raw Ion parser and data model.

 In the text format, S-expressions are bounded by parentheses.
-S-expressions also allow unquoted operator symbols (in addition to the unquoted identifier symbols allowed everywhere), so commas are interpreted as values rather than element separators.
+S-expressions also allow unquoted operator symbols, in addition to the unquoted identifier symbols allowed everywhere.

 ```
 null.sexp         // A null S-expression value